Safety and Security

 The College recognizes a student’s rights and need for security and privacy.
 The following guidelines are to help ensure your security and privacy in the residence hall, your college home away from home.

 - Guests must sign in at the residence hall desk and be escorted by the student they are visiting.
+Guests should sign out and leave when the building closes.

 - Babysitting in residence halls is not allowed.
 Children 6 years of age or older should not be taken into the residence halls of the opposite gender.